vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_renderpass.md

 A Renderpass will render into a Framebuffer.
 The framebuffer links to the images you will render to, and it's used when starting a renderpass to set the target images for rendering.

-The general use of a renderpass, when encoding commands, is like this
+The general use of a renderpass when encoding commands is like this:

 ```cpp
 vkBeginCommandBuffer(cmd, ...);